 - ear damage

-- Incorporate some white noise into your surroundings – run a fan, invest in a white noise machine, open a window or install a white noise app on your cell phone (white noise lite is one such app)
+- Incorporate some white noise into your surroundings – run a fan, invest in a white noise machine, open a window or install a white noise app on your cell phone.

 - Wear noise-cancelling headphones or earbuds.